justinWaves/hearth-fe-take-home/README.md

 ## Overview

-The **Contact Table Application** is a responsive web app designed to showcase a contact table with detailed views of individual contacts.
-This app leverages the powerful features of Next.js 13 and Tailwind CSS to provide a seamless, performant, and visually appealing user experience.
+In a nutshell 🥜 this is is a responsive web app designed to showcase a contact table with detailed views of individual contacts.
+This app leverages the powerful features of Next.js and Tailwind CSS to provide a seamless, performant, and visually appealing user experience.
 The contact details include a "temperature" indicator, displaying a percentage score and a colorful blurred background that changes dynamically based on the score.
+Mock avatars are generated using an HTTP API from Dicebear.com that generate an avatar based off the first name of the contact.

 ### Features